 Facing the judge

 I was caught shoplifting in my early twenties and handed over to the police.
 It was during a time of real turmoil in my life.
 This mitigating factor was used in my defense in court and, thankfully, no conviction was recorded.
 It was very hard facing my colleagues the day after the story came out in the newspaper and I felt great shame.
 You would think that would be a turning point and sufficient motivation for me to finally leave it all behind.
 I was scared and I desperately wanted to stop shoplifting.
 I’ve noticed some intriguing parallels in my experiences with those of people who have battled drug and alcohol addictions.
 I had good intentions and I tried to walk the straight path.
-I lasted only for a few months before giving into a “just this once, one more time won’t do any harm; then you can quit” deception.
+I lasted only a few months before giving into a “just this once, one more time won’t do any harm; then you can quit” deception.
 Little did I know, I still had over six years of shoplifting struggle ahead of me!

 A gun in my face

 On one occasion I had been playing cards ’til late at a friend’s place.
 It was such a beautiful moonlit night that I chose to walk home and was questioned by police a short distance from my friend’s house.
 Not bothering to check my story, they insisted on giving me a lift home.
 I hesitantly got into their car.
 En route, they stopped on the deserted road saying they had to rendezvous with another unit.
 Another police car parked alongside ours and a large officer got out, opened my door and ordered me out of the car.
 As I stood on the footpath he pulled his revolver and held it into my throat.
 Towering over me, he wrongly accused me of being a ‘peeping tom’ who had been spying on his wife late at night!
 I maintained my innocence, albeit rather feebly in the face of his intimidation and verbal threats, along with his gun in my throat!
-This experience fuelled my feelings of alienation.
+This experience fueled my feelings of alienation.

 Drugs – another delusion